QVPR/VPRTempo/README.md

 ```

 ## Datasets
 VPRTempo was developed to be simple to train and test a variety of datasets.
-Please see the information below about running a test with the Nordland traversal dataset and how to organize custom datasets.
+Please see the information below about running a test with the Nordland and Oxford RobotCar datasets and how to organize custom datasets.

 ### Nordland
 VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) traversal dataset.
 This software will work for either the full-resolution or down-sampled datasets, however our paper details the full-resolution datasets.
 Please also note that the first 20% of images from Nordland and Oxford Robotcar have been removed from the nordland.csv and orc.csv as detailed in our paper.